TransitScreen/CityMotion-Plugin/Documentation/CityMotion-Plugin-Documentation.md

 # In-App Integration

-This section further details *In-App* integrations of CityMotion-Plugin in your third party application (WebView).
+This section further details *In-App* integrations of Actionfigure Mobile Plugin in your third party application (WebView).

 ## Basic Integration